Title of the best project in 2018: Optimisation Of An Ex-Vivo Limb Perfusion Protocol For Composite Tissue Transplantation

 The results from Dr Amins research will be presented at FESSH 2020.

-been signed by the winner.
+The acceptance letter has been signed by the winner.
 Here you can read the Acceptance Letter.